BillyMcCune/Cellular-Automata-Simulator/README.md

   reflection in order to call specific methods in its class, passing in the correct argument.
 This way, it avoids a large case statement for instructions.

+#### View Features:

+* The auto-fitting grid outlines.
+The grid will automatically calculate the outside border of the current grid.
+* The zooming in and out of the grid.
+The user can zoom in and out of the grid by the zooming gestures or scrolling the mouse wheel.
+* The docking system.
+The user can dock the sections of the window to the edge of the window by dragging the window to the edge of the section windows.

 ### Assignment Impressions

 Jacob: Overall, I think this assignment really improved my current knowledge of proper coding